clydebuilt1974/TryHackMe/Junior Penetration Tester/Burp Suite/Repeater.md

   * For instance, altering the Connection header to "open" instead of "close" yields a response with a Connection header containing the value "keep-alive":
 * The history buttons situated to the right of the Send button can be used to navigate through the modification history, allowing movement forward or backwards as needed.
 ## Message Analysis Toolbar
-Repeater provides us with various request and response presentation options, ranging from hexadecimal output to a fully rendered page.
+* Repeater provides various request and response presentation options, ranging from hexadecimal output to a fully rendered page.
-To explore these options, we can refer to the section located above the response box, where the following four view buttons are available:
+* To explore these options, refer to the section located above the response box, where the following four view buttons are available:

-We are presented with the following display choices:
-Pretty: This is the default option, which takes the raw response and applies slight formatting enhancements to improve readability.
+  * **Pretty**: This is the default option, which takes the raw response and applies slight formatting enhancements to improve readability.
-Raw: This option displays the unmodified response directly received from the server without any additional formatting.
+  * **Raw**: This option displays the unmodified response directly received from the server without any additional formatting.
-Hex: By selecting this view, we can examine the response in a byte-level representation, which is particularly useful when dealing with binary files.
+  * **Hex**: By selecting this view, the response can be examined in a byte-level representation, which is particularly useful when dealing with binary files.
-Render: The render option allows us to visualise the page as it would appear in a web browser.
-While not commonly utilised in Repeater, as our focus is usually on the source code, it still offers a valuable feature.
-For most scenarios, the Pretty option is generally sufficient.
-However, it is beneficial to be acquainted with the usage of the other three options.
+  * **Render**: The render option allows visualisation of the page as it would appear in a web browser.
+      * While not commonly utilised in Repeater, as the focus is usually on the source code, it still offers a valuable feature.
+* For most scenarios, the **Pretty** option is generally sufficient.
-Adjacent to the view buttons, on the right-hand side, we find the Show non-printable characters button (\n).
-This functionality enables the display of characters that may not be visible with the Pretty or Raw options.
-For example, each line in the response typically ends with the characters \r\n, representing a carriage return followed by a new line.
-These characters play an important role in the interpretation of HTTP headers.
+* Adjacent to the view buttons, on the right-hand side, are the **Show non-printable characters** button (\n).
+  * This functionality enables the display of characters that may not be visible with the **Pretty** or **Raw** options.
+    * For example, each line in the response typically ends with the characters `\r\n`, representing a carriage return followed by a new line.
+    * These characters play an important role in the interpretation of HTTP headers.
-While not mandatory for most tasks, this option can prove advantageous in certain situations.
+  * While not mandatory for most tasks, this option can prove advantageous in certain situations.

-Inspector
+## Inspector
 Inspector is a supplementary feature to the Request and Response views in the Repeater module.
 It is also used to obtain a visually organised breakdown of requests and responses, as well as for experimenting to see how changes made using the higher-level Inspector affect the equivalent raw versions.
 Inspector can be utilised both in the Proxy and Repeater module.
 In both instances, it is situated on the far-right side of the window, presenting a list of components within the request and response: